HarshitMishra4/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 Dataset Description

-The preparation process consist of preparing the BMW Sales data by gathering it cleaning, formatting and organizing the data to ensure suitability for the questions that need answering.
+The preparation process consist of preparing the BMW Sales data by gathering it, cleaning, formatting and organizing the data to ensure suitability for the questions that need answering.

 Data sourced: CSV File containing 50,000 rows and 10 columns representing BMW Global sales, data is flat and clean with structured fields for numerical and catergorical values.